Drealine/WLLDriver/README.md

     url = http://toto.com:80/v1/current_conditions #Just replace toto.com by your IP.
-    wl_apikey = NN #Create an API Key on your Weatherlink account wl_apisecret = NN #By creating API Key, you've also an API Secret wl_stationid = NN  #Check your station ID by using the methode explain before wl_archive_interval = 5 #Be carefull by set this because it depending on your subscription on Weatherlink.com.
+    wl_apikey = NN #Create an API Key on your Weatherlink account wl_apisecret = NN #By creating API Key, you've also an API Secret wl_stationid = NN  #Check your station ID by using the method explain before wl_archive_interval = 5 #Be carefull by set this because it depending on your subscription on Weatherlink.com.
 Please use the same that config on weewx.conf
 ```